 That’s why Pete and his friends never solved the timber problem in District 4.
 Instead of using their offices to assure trees for the mills, they substituted welfare payments to the counties.
 Then at election time they could remind voters that the welfare might not come unless they were re-elected.
 Now that the federal sugar daddy is running out of money, voters are paying the price.
 Pete never wanted to solve the timber problem.
 He just wanted to turn it to his advantage, which he did – to the disadvantage of rural workers and voters.

-- It is easy to beat Pete DeFazio in most of rural Oregon District 4.
-Art Robinson has won Douglas, Josephine, Curry, and Linn Counties in all three of the recent congressional elections.
+- It is easy to beat Pete DeFazio in rural Oregon District 4.
+Art Robinson won Douglas, Josephine, Curry, Linn, and Coos Counties in the 2016 congressional election.
+These are five of the seven counties in District 4.
 District 4 is the same size as Switzerland and has far more natural resources, but, through poor political representation, has only about half the per capita income of that country.
 The people in rural Oregon know what Pete’s poor representation has done to them.

 In Lane and Benton Counties, however, where there are more voters, Pete has been winning every time.
 The universities in these two counties bring huge amounts of money to these communities, so their economies are thriving.
 The irony is that these two counties are now far more at economic risk than are the rural counties.
 The profligate ways of Pete and his colleagues in Washington have bankrupted the U. S. government, and the effects of this are going to be felt far more severely in our nation’s cities than in in rural areas, which are more self-sufficient.

 Voters in rural District 4 already know that their real incomes have dropped substantially during the 30 years Pete has been in office.
 Voters in Lane and Benton should realize that, with Pete and friends in charge, they are going down just like their southern neighbors.